christopherganda/dkatalis-atm/README.md

 #### Key Consideration

 ### 4. Transfer
-  Logged in user can transfer to other valid user with maximum of the user's balance.<br />
+  Logged in user can transfer to other valid user.
+If the amount is greater than balance, the sender will owe the receiver. <br />
   Command: `transfer [name] [amount]`<br />
 #### Key Consideration